code-dot-org/cdo-ide-poc/README.md

 ## Getting started.

+This repo is on the honor system.
+Use PRs, look to history, behavior yourself.

 Right now this code is hanging out in a separate repo.
-We'll probably merge it back into the main cdo repo at some point.
+It'll get merged back into cdo main in a few weeks.
 Until then, it hangs out in your package.json file under `cdo-ide-poc`

 You an update it with: